-I first fell in love with the big, London-bred Nigerian one, in the late '90s, when his third album, Human Being, was released.
-That perfect LP - deep and raw, with a coat of gloss - would be his creative high - after that, it was Top 40 pacification, and deadly dull covers, and that tedious German bint (Heidi, of course.
-Well it would be, wouldn't it?)
+I first fell in love with the big, London-bred Nigerian one in the late '90s, with the release of his third album, Human Being.
+That near perfect album - deep and raw, with a coat of gloss - would be his creative high.
+After that, it was Top 40 desperation and deadly dull covers.

-I was never a big fan of Kiss From A Rose, but boy, I loved, and love, Bring It On, and Alive, and Newborn Friend.
+His biggest hit, Kiss From A Rose,never did it for me, but Bring It On, Alive, and Newborn Friend hit the spot.
 Crazy is still intoxicating, and Killer is as serrating and electrifying as it ever was.
-And, have you ever heard Come See What Love Has Done, from the Killer EP?
-Wow...
-Future Love Paradise, or No Easy Way?
-Nuff said.
+And have you ever heard Come See What Love Has Done, from the Killer EP?
+How about No Easy Way?
+"Close your heart / Close your eyes / Fake a kiss and / Say goodbye / When you know it's not the way / And you're leaving home today..."
+Or how about Future Love Paradise.

-These days, according to Wikipedia, he's a judge on The Voice Australia.
+These days, according to Wikipedia, Seal is a judge on The Voice Australia.
 Oh, no. Not that.
 Anything but that...
-It's the final nail in the coffin; after LA, and the gash, and the cheesy ads: it's when artists sell out and fall off, yo...
+Talk about the final nail in the coffin; after LA, and Heidi, and the cheesy ads (right), not that...

-Seal's last masterstroke, maybe, was 2003's awesome Love's Divine, a truly perfect record, and a perfect video of epic proportions, directed by Sanji Senaka (who also helmed The Pharcyde's Passin' Me By).
+Seal's last master-stroke, maybe, was 2003's awesome Love's Divine, a truly perfect record, blessed with a perfect video of epic proportions, directed by Sanji Senaka (who also helmed The Pharcyde's Passin' Me By).

-As When A Man Is Wrong (my favourite Seal song) goes, "sometimes I get thing wrong to get things right."
-Maybe we'll get the '90s Seal back.
-A prayer for the dying, anyone?
+And as When A Man Is Wrong (my favourite Seal song) goes, "sometimes I get thing wrong to get things right."
+Perhaps one we'll get '90s Seal back.
+Prayer for the dying, anyone?